(A presentation paper originally; left as such)

 Alwasilah, A. C. (ed.)
 (2001).
 Language, Culture, and Education: A Portrait of Contemporary Indonesia.
 Bandung: Indira.

 Alwasilah, A. C. (ed.)
 (1993).
 Dari Cicalengka sampai Chicago: Bunga Rampai Pendidikan Bahasa.
 Bandung: Angkasa.

 Antoni, F., & Radiana, I. (2001, September).
 Common Mistakes Students Make and What It May Suggest We Should Do to Fix the Problem: An Account of Advanced 4 Students’ Essay-Writing Workdrafts.
-Paper presented at an international seminar 2001, Jakarta.
+Paper presented at the LIA International Conference 2001, Jakarta.

 Carter, N. and Nunan, D. (eds.)
 (2001).
 The Cambridge Guide to Teaching English to Speakers of Other Languages.
 Cambridge: Cambridge University Press.

 Goodman, K. (1986).
 What’s Whole in Whole Language?
 New Hampshire: Heinemann.

 Hamied, F. A. (2001, February).
 English Language Education in Indonesia.
 Paper Presented at The East-West Center and Ohama Foundation Workshop on Increasing Creativity and Innovation in English Language Education.